QualiSystems/sandbox_orchestration_standard/save & restore/save & restore standard.md

 4. Create the connectivity.json file with the state of all the connections in the sandbox

-5. Identify the shells in the sandbox and call the 'save' command for each one of the shells, for each shell, create a resource_name.json file with the returned json
+5. Identify the shells in the sandbox and call the 'save' command for each one of the shells. for each shell, create a resource_name.json file.

 6. Shells that were initiated from abstract resources, should be saved under abstracts folder with the abstract title as the file key